dinasaur404/dynamic-workers-playground/README.md

 - run it through a dynamic worker loader
 - see real-time responses, logs, timing, and bundle details

-> **Heads up:** This playground executes arbitrary Worker code on your account.
+> **Note:** This playground will allow users to excute arbitrary Worker code once it's deployed.
 Before sharing the URL publicly, we recommend protecting it with [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) to restrict access to trusted users.
 Alternatively, test it locally first with `npm start` before deploying.

 ## What it demonstrates